 It depends on the balance of your GST/HST account

-25% of the amount you calculated in (a) above × the number of months the return is overdue, to a maximum of 12 months.
+Twenty-five percent of the amount you calculated above times the number of months the GST return is overdue, to a maximum of 12 months.
 So, for example, suppose you owe $10,000 in GST/HST and you are six months late in making the payment.
 In addition to the original $10,000 GST/HST remittance you would owe:

 But that's not all.
-The Canada Revenue Agency will also charge interest on an overdue amount equal to the 90 day Treasury bill rate plus 4%.
+The CRA will also charge interest on any overdue amount equal to the 90-day Treasury bill rate plus 4%.

-You can also be fined for non-compliance.
-If you receive a demand to file a return and do not do so, a penalty of $250 will be charged.
+- If you receive a demand to file a general sales tax return and do not do so, a penalty of $250 will be charged.

 Filing Incorrect Returns

-- It is not uncommon to make a mistake when filing a GST/HST Return.
+It is not uncommon to make a mistake when filing a GST/HST Return.
 For example, you may forget to include an Input Tax Credit (ITC).
-If so you do not need to file an updated return; you can simply include the missing ITC on a subsequent return.
-(Generally, you have up to four years to claim a missing ITC.
-See the CRA's Time Limits for claiming ITCs for more information.)
+If so, you do not need to file an updated return; you can simply include the missing ITC on a subsequent return.
+Generally, you have up to four years to claim a missing ITC.